Definition and Example Great Lakes Student Loans

 Great Lakes Educational Loan Services is based in Madison, Wisconsin—part of the Great Lakes region—although it offers student loan servicing nationwide.
-It is one of eight private companies that contract with the U.S. Department of Education to manage the billing of federal student loans.
+It is one of six private companies that contract with the U.S. Department of Education to manage the billing of federal student loans.

 Alternate name: Great Lakes Educational Loan Services, Inc.